frankmcsherry/COST/README.md

        COST union_find (vertex | hilbert) <path_prefix>
        COST to_hilbert [--dense] <path_prefix>
 ```
-The first modes correspond to the three graph algorithms.
+The first three modes correspond to the three graph algorithms.
 The second parameter indicates the binary graph layout.
 The final parameter must be a path prefix for which certain extensions exist as files, discussed in a moment.
 The fourth mode performs a graph layout according to a Hilbert space-filling curve, and prints the results to the screen (it will be on you to write back to your computer).

 ## Graph input
 The computation will not do anything productive without graph data, and the graph data use for experiments (processed versions of the graphs linked above) are too large to host here.
 I'm also not wild about distributing programs that write data back to someone else's computer, without more serious review.
 That being said, the file `src/twitter_parser.rs` has the code that I used.